On-shell recursion and holomorphic HQET for heavy quark hadronic resonances: Holomorphic HQET

 Because of the reparametrization invariance of $\mLqcd$, it must be that $\mLqcd(\vb[*]) = \mLqcd(\vb)$ and so the field redefinition~\eqref{eqn:QQbartrans} implicitly does preserve the hermiticity of the QCD Lagrangian.
 We will see momentarily, however, that the HQET Lagrangian derived from this field redefinition is not Hermitian order by order (but is instead self-adjoint under $C^{\sharp(\vb)}$-conjugation).

 The standard reorganization of the QCD Lagrangian, based on identities that follow from the idempotency and orthogonality of $\Pi_{\pm}$, allows one to rewrite

-Here the transverse derivative $D^\mu_\perp = D^\mu - (\vcD)\vb[\mu]$; as in Eq.~\eqref{eqn:QQbartrans}, it is defined with respect to $\vb$ and not $\vb[*]$.
+just as in real HQET.~\footnote{We emphasize that this reorganization would not be possible if attempted in terms of $Q^{\vb}_{\pm}$ and the Dirac conjugate $\Qbar^{\vb}_{\pm}$.} Here the transverse derivative $D^\mu_\perp = D^\mu - (\vcD)\vb[\mu]$; as in Eq.~\eqref{eqn:QQbartrans}, it is defined with respect to $\vb$ and not $\vb[*]$.
 The equations of motion for $\Qmv$ and $\Qtmv$ remain in the same form as for the real velocity case

 although they are no longer related by Hermitian conjugation because $\vb$ is complex.

 In the regime $m_Q \gg \lqcd \sim D$, we may proceed to integrate out $\Qmv$ yielding the effective theory

 Because of its holomorphy in the HQ velocity, we refer to this effective theory as ``holomorphic HQET''.
 This theory may be expanded order-by-order in $1/m_Q$.
 Writing this power expansion as $\mL_{\text{HQET}}(\vb) = \sum_{n = 0}\mL_n(\vb)/(2m_Q)^n$, then e.g. to first order